Lopeznil/Projects/Profitability Insights and Delivery Risk Prediction in E-Commerce/README.md

 </p>

 - Order Quantity vs Profits
     - As expected, on average, higher order quantities generate more profit.
-The scatterplot seemingly shows a linear relationship between the two variables, in most categories.
+The visual seemingly shows a linear relationship between the two variables, in most categories.
     - Profit margins are seemingly unaffected by order quantities, in some cases having a negative impact on profit margin.

 ### Late delivery risks